Fantastic Voyage (Coolio song): Music video

+The music video for "Fantastic Voyage" was directed by American director and producer F. Gary Gray and filmed in Los Angeles.
+Daniel Pearl directed photography and Craig Fannig executive-produced the video.
+It premiered in May 1994 and won two awards at the 1994 Billboard Music Video Awards; for Clip of the Year and New Artist Clip of the Year, both in the category for Rap.
+The video was also nominated for Maximum Impact Clip of the Year.

+Synopsis

-The accompanying music video for the song features Coolio napping on his front porch, when he gets a phone call from his friend Spoon that wakes him.
+It features Coolio napping on his front porch, when he gets a phone call from his friend Spoon that wakes him.
 Spoon asks about taking a trip to the beach, to which an annoyed Coolio responds "we ain't got no car" and hangs up on him.
 Suddenly a mysterious magician man with a '70s style suit, afro, and cane appears and turns the blue bicycle sitting upside down on Coolio's driveway into a blue 1965 Chevrolet Impala convertible car with hydraulics.
 Now with a means of transportation, Coolio and his crew head to the beach, while picking up people along the way by letting them ride inside the car's trunk.
 The rest of the video features Coolio at the beach helping the crowd of passengers out of the trunk of the car for a beach party, which includes people of all races and a mariachi band.
 B-Real of Cypress Hill has a cameo.
 At the end of the video, the car is transformed back into a bicycle on Coolio's driveway and Coolio is woken up again by a phone call from Spoon, showing that the trip was all just a dream.
 Coolio reminds him that they have no car, telling him to quit calling, and hangs up.
 Then Coolio looks at the bike to see the dream car's blue custom California license plate saying "FNTX VYG", based on the song's name, is hanging off the bike's front wheel hub.
 This leaves him wondering if the events were really a dream and dresses the stage for the video "I Remember."